 Isn't having an intern so convenient?
 Copying, coffee-getting, and taking care of the tasks you don't want to do?
-Oh—and not paying them; that's what it's all about, right?
-Or maybe you already understand the win-win of an internship, and want to put in the work to make sure you get the help you need while they develop professional skills that will help them in the long run.
+Or maybe you already understand the win-win of an internship and want to put in the work to make sure you get the help you need while they develop professional skills that will help them in the long run.
 That's better, for sure.
-So then it's the big question: Do you pay them?
-If you're not careful with this decision, you can end up in a legal nightmare like the makers of the movie Black Swan.
+So, then it's the big question: Do you pay them?
+If you're not careful with this decision, you can end up in a legal nightmare.
 But if you are a small start-up that could really use the energetic help of a couple of students over the summer, what are your options?

 If you want/need/dream about hiring an intern, the fundamental question to ask is whether the company will be paying the intern.
 If your answer is “of course we’ll pay them” then you’ll avoid the big risks that can go with unpaid interns.
 If your answer is, “I can barely pay myself and you think I’m going to pay an intern?” then your best course of action may be to reach out to a local school/college to see what work for credit programs they may have that could suit your needs.
 Either way, hiring an intern is a commitment and requires some advance planning.